What is the Local Offer?

 - how their needs are assessed

-- the special educational, health and social care provision for children and young people with SEN or disabilities
+- the special educational, health and social care provision for children and young people with SEND

 - opportunities for training and employment